StephSteel/CalculatorWebApp/README.md

 - Stylish and modern user interface.

-- Responsive design that works well on both desktop and mobile devices.

 - Clear button (C) to reset the input.

 - Calculation result displayed in a user-friendly format.